EPetreska/full-stack-nft-marketplace/README.md

 ```
 yarn
 ```

+4. Update the code with the steps from Code Configuration.

-4. (This step can be skipped) Test the contracts:
+5. Test the contracts (this step can be skipped):

 ```
 npx hardhat test
 ```
-5. Start the local Hardhat node
+6. Start the local Hardhat node

 ```
 npx hardhat node
 ```
-6. In a new terminal window deploy the contracts to the local network
+7. In a new terminal window deploy the contracts to the local network

 ```
 npx hardhat run scripts/deploy.js --network localhost
 ```
-7. Update the code with the steps from Code Configuration

 8. Start the application

 ```